jawadprime/role-based-auth-dotnet-demo/README.md

 - **Add new resources:** Define the resource and associate roles and permissions.
 - **Caching:** Integrate Redis caching to optimize permission lookups.
-- **Custom roles/permissions:** Extend existing enums or tables to add new roles or permissions.
+- **Custom roles/permissions:** Insert new roles and permissions in their respective tables.